AmarOk1412/rori_core/README.md

 ## Run your instance

 For now, there is no documentation to do that.
 Neither tools.
 Will come.
 (But you still can clone and make a `cargo run`.
 I can help you).
-You will need a `config.json` file like:
+You will need a `config.json` file like (or let the software write this file for you):
 ```
 {
   "ring_id":"xxxxxxxxxxxxxxxx",